North Rigton Year Three and Four

 There will be weekly handwriting practice to develop your child’s pencil grip, seating position and position of paper.
 The children will learn to use the diagonal and horizontal strokes that are needed to join letters and increase the legibility, consistency and quality of their handwriting in all pieces of work.

-Through guided reading and independent reading, the children will develop positive attitudes to reading and understanding of what they have read; develop skills to understand what they have read in books they can read independently; retrieve and record information from non-fiction; and participate in discussions about books read to them and those read themselves.
-This term they will develop their ‘VIPERS’ skills through their reading within lessons and through the weekly Whole Class Guided Reading Session.
+Through guided reading and independent reading, the children will develop positive attitudes to reading and understanding of what they have read; develop skills to understand what they have read in books they can read independently; retrieve and record information from non-fiction; and participate in discussions about both books read to them and those read themselves.
+This term they will develop their ‘VIPERS’ skills through their reading of Nonsense poems and the Iron Man in English lessons and through the weekly Whole Class Guided Reading of The Miraculous Journey of Edward Tulane.

 Maths